aws-cloudformation/rain/internal/cmd/forecast/README.md

 Please feel free to create an issue here whenever you get a stack failure that you think could have been prevented by one of these checks.

-In the near term, we're going to add the ability to suppress specific checks by giving each of them a code.

 Checks we plan to implement:

 - DynamoDB global table replica region requirements